 4. Northern Black Widow Spider

-While they deliver a potent venom that can cause nausea, pain, and sweating, there are typically no fatalities from the Northern black widow (Latrodectus Hesperus).
-Their bites are much less problematic than those from the Southern black widow Spider (see below).
+While they deliver a potent venom that can cause nausea, pain, and sweating, there are typically no fatalities from the Northern black widow (Latrodectus variolus).
+Their bites are much less problematic than those from the Southern black widow Spider.

 The Northern black widow is around 1 inch in body length with hourglass marks similar to the Southern Black Widow.
 They can be typically found around buildings in tropical areas.